SoftBank's Arm aims to raise at least $8 billion in U.S. IPO, sources say

 The preparations for the IPO are expected to be kick-started in the U.S. in the coming days, the sources said.
 The valuation range has not yet been finalized but Cambridge, England-based Arm is hoping to be valued at more than $50 billion during its share sale, the sources said.

-Barclays, JPMorgan and SoftBank did not immediately respond to requests for comment.
-Arm, Goldman Sachs and Mizuho declined to comment.
+SoftBank did not immediately respond to requests for comment.
+Arm, Goldman Sachs, Mizuho, Barclays, and JPMorgan declined to comment.

 A successful listing for Arm this year would provide a boost to the IPO market, which has been largely frozen since Russia's invasion of Ukraine in February 2022 triggered market volatility and a huge sell-off in tech stocks.